 You’re definitely experiencing a high electric bill when you have a building that is at least 10 years old or older.
 An older building also is an indicator that your lighting system is most likely be so outdated as well.
 In the past, outdoor lighting (such as parking lot lighting for example) was not considered a top priority of building owners.
-They were basically thought of as a means to simply light up buildings, parking lots or cars at a dealership.
+They were basically thought of as a means to simply light up buildings, parking lots, or cars at a dealership.
 However, at present lighting designers are beginning to notice the importance of outdoor lighting.
-Security and safety are now main factors lighting designers have to include when updating lighting systems.
-Now, let’s take a look at some items when checking the efficiency of your parking lot lighting system.
+Security and safety are now the main factors lighting designers have to include when updating lighting systems.
+Now, let’s take a look at some items when checking the efficiency of your LED parking lot lighting system.

 Six Things To Examine for Parking Lot Lighting

 First, you’ll have to consider light intensity.
 Ask the question, “How bright do I need the lights to be?”
 Second, you’ll have to examine how uniform the lighting is.
 “Will the light spread out consistently and evenly?”
 Third, you’ll have to take into account the color of the light.
 Just ask yourself, “Will the rendered colors be accurately portrayed?”
 Fourth, consider how efficient your lighting will be.
 Fifth, look into the life of the lamp.
 “How long is the standard lamp life of my lights?”
 Lastly, consider the cost.
 Ask yourself, “How much will it cost me?”

 What Is My Existing Lighting System and How Does It Actually Work?